stefan-hoeck/idris2-sqlite3/docs/src/Tutorial.md

 below, but I can already reveal that expressions are properly typed and checked by Idris.

-## Behind the Scenes: Find Columns and their Types via String Literals
+## Behind the Scenes: Finding Columns and their Types via String Literals

 What we saw so far, was very basic Idris programming: We just used a bunch of data constructors or utilities thereof to define Idris